10 Bad Payroll Habits to Drop as Soon as Possible

 8. Manually entering payroll data

 According to Brian Johnson of Mobius Works, finding a way to escape time-consuming manual data entry is key.
 “When our controller left earlier this year we found that payroll data entry was taking 4 hours a week for 15 employees.
 She was manually copying all the times from our timesheet system to our payroll processor.
 In addition manual entry allowed for errors to be introduced into the data.”
-His company, which develops software integrations, were able to tie their time entry system and their payroll system together.
+His company, which develops software integrations, was able to tie their time entry system and their payroll system together.
 Integration isn’t even necessary for our all-in-one payroll software FingerCheck360 — everything is done from one program.

 9. Splitting hairs over deductions

 Making excessive payroll deductions is a slippery slope, so do so within reason and when it makes sense.
-Take for instance, docking pay from a salaried employee for missing time off work.
+Take, for instance, docking pay from a salaried employee for missing time off work.
 This can destroy an employee’s exempt status, making him or her eligible for overtime (see our article on this).
 Also, deducting time whenever an hourly employee steps away from their desk, chats by the water cooler, or takes a bathroom break may also be viewed with suspicion.
 If you see a problematic behavioral pattern, consider counseling your employee instead of docking pay.

 10. Waiting until last minute to get timesheets processed